Dizzienoo/MongooseSchemaValidator/readme.md

 	dateRegistered: {type: Date, default: Date.now()},
 	lastLogin: {type: Date, default: Date.now()},
 })
-// The full database schema may have even more fields, or you may have more "layers" of information you wish to return
+// The full database schema may have even more fields, or more "layers" of information to return

 async function processResponse(userProfile, role) {
  if (role === "USER") {